 The [Town] City Manager shall have the care, management, and control of all public libraries in [Town] City and shall provide regulations for their use.
 The [Town] City Manager shall have overall responsibility for library operations and may equip and maintain land and buildings for library purposes within the appropriations made by the [Board of Directors] City Council.
-The [Town] City Manager may appoint a Library Director who, with the appropriations made by the [Town] City Manager, may appoint such employees as he may deem necessary within the appropriations made by the [Board of Directors] City Council.
+The [Town] City Manager may appoint a Library Director who, with the approval of the [Town] City Manager, may appoint such employees as [he] the Library Director may deem necessary within the appropriations made by the [Board of Directors] City Council.